-I am a Spanish Architect recently graduated from the Master of Science in Architecture and Urban Design at Columbia University (NYC).
-I am currently working as an Architect for Nandinee Phookan Architects, a small firm in which I am increasing my knowledge towards the Architectural practice in NYC.
-I continue my involvement in Columbia by the participation in an Independent Research in collaboration with the Government of Kauai (Hawaii), developing a new plan related to waste management and eco-tourism, a project that will be presented at Studio X Columbia (NYC) the coming October.
-Nonetheless, I am seeking a full-time position as an Architect in New York.
+I am a Spanish Architect who graduated in 2012 from the Master of Science in Architecture and Urban Design at Columbia University (NYC).
+I am currently working as an Architect for Nandinee Phookan Architects, while I continue my involvement in Columbia by the participation in an Independent Research in collaboration with the Government of Kauai (Hawaii), developing a new plan related to waste management and eco-tourism.
+This project has been included in the publication "Rebooting Urban Design", edited by GSAPP.

 During my year at Columbia I had the opportunity to combine my European formation with a more internationally-based education, broadening constantly my architectural horizons and developing my ability to participate in multi-cultural teams.
 It has been an invaluable experience that has undoubtedly enriched my design skills and my capacities to reach a more mature and sophisticated conceptual approach towards architecture.

-The experience acquired at GSAPP is merged with a more practical-oriented background obtained during my undergraduate experience in Spain, where I finished my degree in July 2010.
-This makes me a well-prepared candidate, with a solid formation to face the diverse stages of a project, from the conceptualization to the realization of construction and structural documents and drawings.
+The experience acquired at GSAPP is merged with a more practical-oriented background obtained during my practice in NYC and my previous experiences in Spain, where I finished my degree in July 2010.
+This makes me a well-prepared candidate, with a solid formation to face the diverse stages of a project, from the conceptualization to the realization of construction and structural documents and construction management.

 urbanplot architecture, SCQ + NYC, Co-founder and principal